bgonzalezbustamante/chilean-ministers/README.md

 |-- data \
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|-- Chilean_cabinets_1990_2014.csv

-4 directories and 16 files.
+4 directories and 17 files.

 In addition, this README file in Markdown (MD) format provides specific information to ensure the reusability of the data.

-## Store and Backup
+## Storage and Backup

 The GitHub repository has controlled access with Two-Factor Authentication (2FA) with two physical USB security devices (Bastián González-Bustamante, [ORCID iD 0000-0003-1510-6820](https://orcid.org/0000-0003-1510-6820)) and a mobile application (Alejandro Olivares, [ORCID iD 0000-0001-6934-2437](https://orcid.org/0000-0001-6934-2437)).
 USB devices and the mobile application issue one-time passwords to generate a cryptographic authentication FIDO2 and U2F.